A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Abstract

 \section{Abstract}

-Traditionally, visual-inertial-odometry (VIO) systems rely on filtering or optimization-based frameworks for robot egomotion estimation.
-While these methods are accurate under nominal conditions, they are prone to failure in degraded environments, where illumination changes, fast camera motion, or textureless scenes are present.
-Learning-based systems have the potential to outperform classical implementations in degraded environments, but are, currently, less accurate than classical methods in nominal settings.
-A third class, of \textit{hybrid} systems, attempts to leverage the advantages of both systems.

-Herein, we introduce a framework for training a hybrid VIO system.
-Our approach uses a differentiable Kalman filter with an IMU-based process model and a robust, neural network-based relative pose measurement model.
-By utilizing the data-efficiency of self-supervised learning, we show that our system significantly outperforms a similar, supervised system, while enabling online retraining.
-To demonstrate the utility of our approach, we evaluate our system on a visually degraded version of the EuRoC dataset.
-Notably, we find that, in cases where classical estimators consistently diverge, our estimator does not diverge or suffer from a significant reduction in accuracy.
-Finally, our system, by properly utilizing the metric information contained in the IMU measurements, is able to recover metric scale, while other self-supervised monocular VIO approaches cannot.
+Visual-inertial odometry (VIO) systems traditionally rely on filtering or optimization-based techniques for egomotion estimation.
+While these methods are accurate under nominal conditions, they are prone to failure during severe illumination changes, rapid camera motions, or on low-texture image sequences.
+Learning-based systems have the potential to outperform classical implementations in challenging environments, but, currently, do not perform as well as classical methods in nominal settings.
+Herein, we introduce a framework for training a hybrid VIO system that leverages the advantages of learning \emph{and} standard filtering-based state estimation.
+Our approach is built upon a differentiable Kalman filter, with an IMU-driven process model and a robust, neural network-derived relative pose measurement model.
+The use of the Kalman filter framework enables the principled treatment of uncertainty at training time and at test time.
+We show that our self-supervised loss formulation outperforms a similar, supervised method, while also enabling online retraining.
+We evaluate our system on a visually degraded version of the EuRoC dataset and find that our estimator operates without a significant reduction in accuracy in cases where classical estimators consistently diverge.
+Finally, by properly utilizing the metric information contained in the IMU measurements, our system is able to recover metric scene scale, while other self-supervised monocular VIO approaches cannot.